hassan-bachir/Wallii/README.md

     nodemon index.js
     ````

-Now, you should be able to run Coffee Express locally and explore its features.
+Now, you should be able to run Wallii locally and explore its features.